msoucy/msoucy.me/content/seminars/d/_index.md

 outputs = ["Reveal"]
 +++

+# The D Programming Language: A new take on C++

+by Matt Soucy

+---
 # What is D?

-## "Great, the last thing I need is another D in programming!" - Walter Bright
+> "Great, the last thing I need is another D in programming!" - Walter Bright

 - Developed by:
     - Walter Bright (Digital Mars, first native C++ compiler)
     - Andrei Alexandrescu (_Modern C++ Design_, Facebook)
     - Many contributors (Phobos standard library)

+---

 - Designed to be "C++ Done Right"
 - Compiles to native code
 - Community driven, multi-paradigm, buzzword-filled (but in a good way!)